15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 Proteins

 Protein is vital to help repair and grow muscles.
-A recommended protein intake for bodybuilders is 1.6 to 2.0 grams of protein per kilogram of bodyweight
+For those in a bulking phase, I recommend a minimum of 1.6-1.8 grams of protein per kilogram of body weight.

 Fats